amusant/tpt39/gpu_archi/PITCHME.md

 - Vector addition with size N
 - Calculate speedup with varying N.
 - Measure Flops/s.
+- Calculate the average of a vector.
-- Do the same by using workgroups.
+- Calculate the average of a vector using workgroups.
+- Measure speedup.
 ---
 ### Domain Specific Architecture